What is involved in learning to fly a powered paraglider (i.e. a paramotor)?

 - Do the Aeronautical Radio Course, at any stage during your training

 - Once everything has been completed, your instructor will apply to SAHPA for your PPG Pilot License

-- Each year you will renew your license and SAHPA membership at R850
+- Each year you will renew your license and SAHPA membership

 (You submit your flight log-book, and get any instructor or club licensing officer to sign the paperwork)